dasuday/3753-26-Fall_2026/syscalls_lkms/readme.md

-# System calls & LKMs
+# Lab 1: System calls & LKMs

 ## Introduction
 In this assignment we will implement two system calls in the Linux kernel, and create a loadable kernel module.
 This assignment will be completed on your Cloud VM, and will require compiling the kernel at least twice.
 The steps needed to complete this assignment include:
+Lab1:
 - [Hello World system call](#hello-world-system-call)
 - [Test program](#test-program)
+Lab2:
 - [Multiplication system call](#multiplication-system-call)
 - [Creating an LKM](#creating-a-loadable-kernel-module)